Autocomp: A Powerful and Portable Code Optimizer for Tensor Accelerators: Ablation Studies

 \subsection{Optimization Menu Dropout}

-``Dropout'' for optimization menu options is a key contribution of this for increasing the diversity of generated optimization plans. \Cref{tab:ablations} shows that menu dropout has a significant effect on performance.
+``Dropout'' for optimization menu options is a key contribution of this work that increases the diversity of generated optimization plans. \Cref{tab:ablations} shows that menu dropout has a significant effect on performance.
 Qualitatively, we find that without dropout, models tend to be biased towards a limited set of menu options, a limitation which can be resolved via menu dropout.